Presidential Elections and the Stock Market…How They Really Interact.

-Headlines, social media, internet ads, 24 hour news – everything seems determined to remind us that there’s a presidential election coming.
-And most aren’t content to state facts and call it a day (this won’t earn them enough ad dollars).
-Instead, they’ll spin the stories to let you know how certain outcomes might lead to the next recession or spell the end of democracy as we know it.
+Headlines, social media, internet ads, 24-hour news – everything seems determined to remind us that there’s a presidential election coming.
+And most news media aren’t content to state facts and call it a day, but instead spin stories that certain outcomes might lead to the next recession or spell disaster.

-So, if you’re more than a little uneasy about how this will affect your pocketbook, you’re not alone.
+So, if you’re anxious about how the upcoming presidential election will affect your portfolio, you’re not alone.
 But what should you do?
-Should you be taking drastic action now to prepare for the worst?
+Should you be taking drastic action now?
 We find that the best start is usually a look at what history has to say.

-So, while the election doesn’t have strong predictive power for the market, the market has quite a lot to tell us about what to expect in an election!
+So, while the election doesn’t have strong predictive power for the market, the market may tell us what to expect in an election!

 Put what You CAN’T control in terms of what you CAN